JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

     <h2>The Text Message System</h2>
     <p>Here's a simple system that works: When a customer picks up their vehicle, log their number.
 That night or the next morning, send this text:</p>
     <p><em>"Hi [Name], it's [Your Name] from [Shop Name].
 Hope the [car] is running great.
 If you have 30 seconds, we'd really appreciate an honest review.
 Here's the link: [your Google review link].
 Thanks for trusting us with your vehicle!"</em></p>
     <p>Keep it short.
 Keep it personal.
 Include the link.
-Don't send it to everyone – only to customers who had a good experience.</p>
+Don't send it to everyone, just customers who had a good experience.</p>
     <p>This alone will double your review count in 90 days.
 Guaranteed.</p>

     <h2>Don't Bribe.
 Don't Incentivize.</h2>
     <p>I know it's tempting to offer a discount or free service for reviews.
 Don't.</p>
     <p>Google explicitly prohibits incentivized reviews.
-If they catch you (and they do), they'll remove your reviews and potentially suspend your Business Profile.
+If they catch you they'll remove your reviews and potentially suspend your Business Profile.
 Not worth the risk.</p>
     <p>Besides, authentic reviews are more valuable.
 Customers can smell fake ones from a mile away.</p>

     <h2>Reply to Every Single Review</h2>